 Dr. Ken Mix \$199,996 Outreach and Assistance for

 Department of Agriculture U. S. Department of Socially Disadvantaged and

-Department of right under Agriculture Veteran Farmers and Ranchers
+1 0 Agriculture Veteran Farmers and Ranchers

-Program will allow the program
+C Program will allow the program

 to provide extension services in

 the form of workshops to train

 and introduce socially

 disadvantaged and veteran small

 producers to USDA and Texas

 Department of Agriculture

 policies, programs, and

 opportunities, as well as other

 non-profit organizations, such as

 the Texas Farm Bureau.

 Dr. Michelle Hamilton \$169,243 Work Study Program, funded

 Center for P-16 Initiatives Texas Higher Education by state appropriations and

 Coordinating Board employers, will provide

 employment to eligible students

 with financial needs.

 Dr. John P. Blair \$160,000 Year 5 of 6, ALERRT Active Shooter

 Advanced Law Enforcement Total Award \$2,335,000 Response Training for FBI will

 Rapid Response Training Federal Bureau of support training of state, local,

 Center Investigation tribal, and campus law

-44.50.004 enforcement.
+enforcement.

 Mrs. Theadora Whalen \$152,906 Texas Justice Court Traffic

 Texas Justice Court Training Texas Department of Safety Initiative will reduce the

 Center Transportation number of alcohol impaired and

 driving under the influence of

 alcohol and other drug-related

-Mr. Dieleer D. Lettie \$1.49.004 crashes, fatalities, and injuries.
+crashes, fatalities, and injuries.

-Mr. Rickey D. Lattie \$148,994 Office of the Covernor National Incident-Based
+Mr. Rickey D. Lattie \$148,994 National Incident-Based

 University Police Department Office of the Governor Reporting Program at Texas

-State University will implement the National Incident-Based
+State University will implement

+the National Incident-Based

 Reporting System at University

 Police Department.

 Dr. Maria Alejandra Sorto \$148,922 Intergovernmental Personnel

 Department of Mathematics National Science Act Assignment at the National

-Department of Mathematics Foundation Science Foundation (NSF) will
+Foundation Science Foundation (NSF) will

-1 oundation support Dr. Sorto's temporary
+support Dr. Sorto's temporary

 appointment as a Program Officer

 at the NSF.

-W W 1 101 1